rwak97/intive-patronage-JS23/README.md

 # intive-patronage-JS23
-Vanilla Javascript project for intive patronage 2023 edition
+Vanilla Javascript project for intive patronage 2023 edition.

-I kindly invite you to check my project fo qualifiment task for intive patronage 2023 edition.
+I kindly invite you to check my qualification project task for intive patronage 2023 edition.
-It's simple JavaScript application when you can register, log in, and play with you transactional data on two views (chart and table).
+It's simple JavaScript application where you can register, log in and play with your transactional data on two views (chart and table).

 ## How to run